revalgovender/cv/README.md

   contributing to streamlined CI/CD pipelines.
 - Demonstrated technical proficiency across various tools, ensuring successful completion of critical projects and enhancing system performance and security.

+### Senior Software Engineer, Made.com (E-commerce)

+*Sept 2019 - Nov 2022 (3y 2m), Hybrid*

+- Key contributor of the migration of a legacy system from Magento 1 to Magento 2 (2year project) to improve performance and scalability.
+- Architected and designed the system and features for the new Magento 2 platform
+- Developed robust and scalable PHP code for this complex project, utilising Dockerised software in a service oriented architecture
+- Collaborated with stakeholders, including product owners, UX designers, and QA Engineers to ensure successful project delivery
+- Mentored colleagues in TDD methodologies to drive high-quality code and of client project outcomes.